 Using the GraphiQL IDE to access a GraphQL API

-In the last post, I just wanted to understand what GraphQL is, and the justification for using it.
-What I learned is that it's about flexibility and efficiency; getting exactly what you need, in the format you need it.
+In my last post, I just wanted to understand what GraphQL is versus REST.
+I learned that it's about flexibility, and getting exactly what you need in the format you need it.
 Now I want to look at an actual implementation.

 Our responses were bloated and filled with all sorts of *_url hints in the JSON responses to help people continue to navigate through the API to get what they needed.
 Despite all the information we provided, we heard from integrators that our REST API also wasn’t very flexible.
 It sometimes required two or three separate calls to assemble a complete view of a resource.
 It seemed like our responses simultaneously sent too much data and didn’t include data that consumers needed.